Gut Health: Ask The Body Experts

 - “Be aware of common gut irritants such as caffeine, alcohol, spicy foods, fatty foods and fizzy drinks.
 Think whether these foods are affecting your gut.

 - “Consider a probiotic.
 Probiotics are “good” bacteria that help to create a healthy balance of bacteria in the gut and could help to improve gut health.
-Probiotics can be found in food products such as yogurts or supplements.”
+Probiotics can be found in food products such as yoghurts or supplements.”